float Friction { get; set; }

 Usage

-To use the Friction property, you can get or set its value to adjust the friction characteristics of a surface.
-This property is particularly useful when simulating realistic physical interactions in a game environment.
+To use the Friction property, you can get or set its value to adjust the friction level of a surface.
+The value should be a float between 0 and 1, where 0 represents no friction (completely slippery) and 1 represents maximum friction (completely sticky).

 Surface mySurface = new Surface();